24 hours customer service +9779849693351

 If you’re planning to do the Gokyo Lake Renjo La Pass Trek or the Renjo La Circuit Trek, Nepal Wilderness Trekking Pvt.
 Ltd. offers expert-guided packages at competitive prices.
 As a Kathmandu-based local company with decades of experience, we provide licensed guides who know the Everest region inside out.
 Our team ensures safety, cultural immersion, and a well-organized trekking experience.

-With our knowledge of Everest Base Camp, Gokyo Lakes, Renjo La, and the Three Passes, we guarantee a memorable Himalayan adventure tailored to your needs.
+With our knowledge of Everest Base Camp, Gokyo Lakes, Renjo La, and the Everest Three Passes Trek, we guarantee a memorable Himalayan adventure tailored to your needs.

 Detail Itinerary